mpboddie/TipsyBrew/src/pages/blog/2020-01-05-peristaltic-progress.md

 I've included this Fusion 360 snapshot so you can see better detail.
 The main body is three layers, from the bottom up you have:

 * The mounting plate attaches to the NEMA 17 stepper using 4 M3 screws.
-The next 2 plates attach to it with M4 screws and nuts recessed under the mounting plate.
+The next 2 plates attach to this plate with M4 screws and nuts recessed under the mounting plate.
 * The next plate up is the bottom plate.
-This plate is sandwiched in the middle and receives half of the 9.6mm OD x 6.4mm ID silicon tubing and serves as half of the "squishing area" (big technical term, I'd explain it but I think it is too tough for you).
+This plate is sandwiched in the middle and receives half of the 9.6mm OD x 6.4mm ID silicon tubing and serves as half of the "squishing path" (big technical term, I'd explain it but I think it is too tough for you).
-* The top plate caps off the squish area and tubing recesses.
+* The top plate caps off the squish path and tubing recesses.

 The only other 3D printed parts in the pump are the two pieces of the roller spindle.
 The two spindle parts sandwich three 4x12x4 ball bearings to create each roller.
 They are held together using M4 screws and one side holds a recessed nut.
 The center of the spindle is D shaped to match the shaft exactly.
 As added protection there is a slot for a captured M3 nut so an M3 screw can hold more tension against the flat of the shaft.